 - Technologist evaluations

-All courses taught by Minot State University, Mount Marty College, St. Cloud State University, St. Mary's University, University of Minnesota Rochester and University of Sioux Falls faculty are graded according to the methods devised by those universities.
+All courses taught by Minot State University, Mount Marty College, St. Cloud State University, Saint Mary's University, University of Mary, University of Minnesota Rochester and University of Sioux Falls faculty are graded according to the methods devised by those universities.
 All courses taught by Mayo faculty are graded according to methods developed by the Radiography Program:

 - A — 93 to 100 percent